ppy/osu-wiki/wiki/Ranking_criteria/en.md

 - **There must be at least 10 milliseconds between a hit circle and the next object, and at least 20 milliseconds between the end of a slider and the next object.** osu!mania and osu!catch difficulties are exempt from this.
 - **All beatmap content must be cleared regarding [content usage permissions](/wiki/Rules/Content_usage_permissions#artist-permissions).** For artists or tracks which are listed as disallowed on the page, their songs may only be ranked if explicit permission for the track is given to the beatmap host.
 Proof of permission must be presented in the beatmap description or the discussion page.
 - **Creators of visual media used in a beatmap must be credited in the beatmap's description.** The sources must also be linked whenever possible.
 In cases without direct or safe-for-work web pages to provide, or the specific artist is unknown, the following is also allowed to credit the media's origin:
-  - Crediting the media as "from `game name`", "screenshot from `official music video`", or similar formats.
+  - Crediting the media as "from {game name}", "screenshot from {official music video}", or similar formats.
   - Image reprints with enough metadata to help verify the original human creator of a work.
   - The creator's name, general portfolio website, or social media.
 - **There must not be any obscene imagery in the [background](/wiki/Beatmap/Background)/storyboard/video content.** This includes nudity, near-nudity, sexual references, violence, drug abuse, etc. See [Visual Content Considerations](/wiki/Rules/Visual_content_considerations) for more detailed rules.